case-team/CASEUtils/H5_maker/README.md

         ```[pt_JES_up, m_JES_up, pt_JES_down, m_JES_down, pt_JER_up, m_JER_up, pt_JER_down, m_JER_down, m_JMS_up, m_JMS_down, m_JMR_up, m_JMR_down]```

 Variations of the **preselection\_eff** for JES and JER systematic variations are also saved (eg `preselection_eff_JES_up`)

+The `--gen_label` flag saves additional generator level information of the
+event under the column **gen_info**.
+For signals, generator level information (specifically the 4-vectors of the
+quarks that make each prong of the boosted jet) is needed for the Lund reweighting
+procedure.
+One can use the `--gen_label` flag followed by the correct flag for
+the signal you are running on in order to save the correct information.
+The size of the **gen_info** column depends on the signal being run on.
+Generally (N_evts, N_prongs, 4).
+The labels for the currently implemented signals are `Qstar, Wkk, Wp, XYY, ZpToTpTp, YtoHH`.